ZippingOrc31/redesigned-waddle/README.md

 - Soundboard latency may vary depending on audio backend
 - Voice control accuracy depends on microphone quality and environment
 - Window resizing and management is under development
-- Known issues:: Macro recorder doesnt record 3 key combos (patch in development),
+- Macro recorder doesnt record 3 key combos (patch in development)
 - Macro recorder conflicts and causes mouse lag and general sluggishness if two hotkeys are bound to the same action or 2 voice commands are bound to the same action (patch in development)

 ------------------------------------------------------------